 Welcome to CREAR Lab, where we embody our name in action: Community Research Exploring Adolescent Resilience.
-'Crear', meaning 'to create' in Spanish, symbolizes our commitment to creating, or fostering, positive psychological well-being among youth exposed to violence.
+'Crear', meaning 'to create' in Spanish, symbolizes our commitment to creating, or fostering, positive psychological well-being among youth and families exposed to violence.
 Through rigorous research and compassionate outreach, we strive to empower young lives, creating pathways to resilience and brighter futures.
 Join us in our journey to transform challenges into opportunities for growth and healing.

 The CREAR lab is made up of passionate undergraduate, post-baccalaureate, and graduate student researchers committed to promoting positive health and well-being for youth and families of color experiencing contextual risk factors through a strengths-based approach.
 As a team, we collaboratively discussed and drafted the following living document that describes our shared values: